Peter Sellars: 70th Festival June 9-12, 2016 | Vijay Iyer: 71st Festival June 8-11, 2017 | Esa-Pekka Salonen: 72nd Festival June 7-10, 2018

 Thomas W. Morris, Artistic Director

-As artistic director of the 68-year-old Ojai Music Festival, Mr. Morris is responsible for artistic planning, and each year appoints a music director with whom he collaborates on shaping the Festival’s programming.
+As Artistic Director of the 69-year-old Festival, Mr. Morris is responsible for artistic planning and each year appoints a music director with whom he collaborates on shaping the Festival’s programming.

-About the Ojai Music Festival
+Ojai Music Festival

-Participation in the 2014 Ojai Music Festival
+Participation in the 2015 Ojai Music Festival

-Directions to Ojai, as well as information about lodging, concierge services for visitors, and other Ojai activities, are also available on the Ojai web site.
+Directions to Ojai and Libbey Bowl, as well as information about lodging, concierge services for visitors and other Ojai activities, are also available on the Festival website.
 Follow Festival updates at